Apl223/Portfolio/Cybersecurity/Labs/DVWA/Stored XSS/README.md

 ### Security level: LOW
 #
 * Since this is in an extremely vulnerable state, we test it with a basic <script> tag with an alert function.
-* To avoid adding more entries to the guestbook, I would need to clear it via the form button.
 #
 ![](./images/XSS_S1.png)
 ![](./images/XSS_S2.png)